 Pro Tip: Remember, it’s not the medium that matters...it’s the message.
 Write about the experience, not just the product and its features.
 If you have an abundance of valuable content, you are more likely to keep the conversation going.

-The ultimate goal of SaaS marketing is to generate leads at the end of the day, so it’s likely going to be the objective for a lot of your content.
+The ultimate goal of B2B SaaS inbound marketing is to generate leads, so it’s likely going to be the objective for a lot of your B2B SaaS content.
 Generate leads through content by adding CTAs and forms within each of your blogs and landing pages.

-Good lead generation starts with a solid content marketing strategy.
+Good lead generation starts with a solid SaaS content marketing strategy.
 Be sure to add tracking links so you can easily measure as well.

 In order to meet your content marketing goals, you need to have a solid content marketing strategy.

 Your B2B SaaS content marketing strategy boils down to figuring out what content will help your target audience and inspire them to take actions that boost your business.

 A solid content calendar can do wonders for growing your blog and website, as long as it also includes producing top-quality content, and distributing it successfully.

 Whether you’re writing up a case study, creating an eBook, drafting up a whitepaper, sending out a survey, writing a how-to guide etc., make sure it has a purpose for your audience and aligns with your strategy.
 And don’t underestimate it –good nurture sequences can also go a long way.